ahmadfajar/vue3-mdb-docs/docs/components/navigation/tabs.md

 ---
 outline: [2, 3]
-description: A component used for creating a pseudo-navigation for a page.
+description: Tabs is a component used for creating a pseudo-navigation for a page.
 ---

 # Tabs